 „Everyone decides intuitively on the instrument whose pitch and sound colour makes one’s inner string vibrate…“

-Christine plays an English instrument dating from 1848 made by William Tarr.
+She plays an English instrument dating from 1848 made by William Tarr.